 NEDERLANDS // ENGLISH

 It’s Saturday 15th April 2017 and the Easter weekend is in full swing.
 For most people, that means that they can stay in bed until noon and that they don’t have to do anything.
-But not for us: my alarm goes of at 6.45 AM.
-And although I’m definitely not a morning person, it’s actually pretty easy to get out of bed this early.
-That’s because we booked Busch Gardens’ Coaster Insider Tour, a behind-the-scenes look at the park’s most thrilling roller coasters.
-And I’m quite excited about that.
+That doesn’t count for us, though.
+We booked Busch Gardens’ Coaster Insider Tour, a behind-the-scenes look at the park’s most thrilling roller coasters.
+That’s exciting, but it also means that we need to get out of bed at 6.45 AM.
+Ouch.

-If you’ve read my previous trip report, you will probably remember that we already spent an entire day at the park.
-We discovered some high-quality themed lands, we enjoyed the park’s lush landscape and we rode some of the world’s finest roller coasters.
+If you’ve read my previous trip report, you may remember that we already spent an entire day at the park.
+We discovered some elaborately themed lands, we enjoyed the park’s lush landscape and we rode some of the world’s finest roller coasters.
 Those roller coasters are the focal point of the Coaster Insider Tour.
-We’re going to visit Loch Ness Monster’s catacombs, we get to see the maintenance areas of two B&M machines and we’re getting some very unique views on that brilliant ride called Verbolten.
+We’re going to visit Loch Ness Monster’s catacombs, we get to see the maintenance areas of two B&M machines and we’re getting some very unique views on a brilliant ride called Verbolten.

 Tour participants are expected at the parking toll plaza at 8.15 AM.
 Then, our VIP experience starts.
 A gate is opened just for us and a Busch Gardens van escorts us on the abandoned parking.
 They’re leading us to the preferred parking lot, where we may park our rental car on the very first spot.
 You usually pay quite a big extra for this premium parking close to the park entrance, but it’s one of the many extras included for tour guests.
 A few minutes later, some fellow participants and our tour guides join us.
 Savannah and Ben are two Busch Gardens employees with a passion for their jobs.
 They know everything about the park’s backstage routes and they’re able to give us front-of-the-line access at most roller coasters.
 In other words: Savannah and Ben will be my best friends this morning.